If a student approaches you in the playground asking for help, use Ask Ed to begin a discussion and work through the problem.

 The Ask Ed Report can be emailed to both the student and classroom teacher if required.
 It provides an overview of the problem, the decisions made by the student and can be used as a reference for follow up if needed.
 The Ask Ed report can be printed and used as a reference by the student and or teacher to check off the ideas when they are completed.

 Ask Ed can alleviate the situation where a students says, ' I told the teacher and they didn't do anything about my problem.'

-A calm and positive end to an outburst is preferably to a ‘fuming stewing’ student.
+A calm and positive end to an outburst is preferably to an upset and angry student.

-Showing your iPhone or iPad and asking the student if they want to have a look will often calm them down and you can get started on the Ask Ed process.
+Showing your iPhone or iPad and asking if the student wants to have a look will often calm them down and you can then get started on the Ask Ed process.